torrejonv/teranode/docs/services/rpc.md

 A description of the commands can be found in the `rpcserverhelp.go` file in the `bsvd` repository: https://github.com/bitcoinsv/bsvd/blob/master/rpcserverhelp.go

-Teranode RPC server is designed to be compatible with the Bitcoin Core RPC interface, as implemented in the `bsvd` repository.
+Teranode RPC server is designed to be compatible with the Bitcoin RPC interface, as implemented in the `bsvd` repository.

 ### Authentication